COVID-19 Resources You Need for a Safe and Successful New School Year

 Finally, Work on Getting Kids Into a Routine

-Honestly, this may be the hardest part of the new school year, but these resources will help.
+This may be the most challenging part of the new school year, but these resources will help.

-- It usually helps to start with smaller changes, like setting an earlier bedtime.
+- It usually helps start with smaller changes, like setting an earlier bedtime.

 - When insomnia is an issue, changing your bedtime routines could also help.